jc5311/jc5311/README.md

 Embedded Software Engineer
 --------------------------

 A lover of LEDs and smart-things; I enjoy taking on projects that involve displays, LEDs, and device communication.
 I also enjoy writing scripts to automate a task or workflow.
 A script to automate a bunch of apps to build?
 Sure!
 A script to rename a bunch of files?
 Why not!
 I specialize in developing software for microcontrollers (AtMega32 ESP32, STM32) and embedded Linux devices (Xilinx PetaLinux).
-I have experience implementing tools like FreeRTOS, I2C and UART, and message queues; and experience writing Python and bash scripts.
+I have experience implementing tools like FreeRTOS, I2C and UART, message queues; and experience writing Python and bash scripts.

 * 🌍  I'm based in Los Angeles
 * ✉️  You can contact me at [jc.psp5@gmail.com](mailto:jc.psp5@gmail.com)